-An employee on unpaid carer's leave for up to twelve months is entitled to the position that they held immediately before proceeding on leave except where otherwise agreed in the terms and conditions of the leave.
-An employee, upon returning to work after leave of more than twelve months duration, is entitled to a position at the same classification if such a position is available, otherwise the provisions Clause 3.5.2 shall apply.
+An employee on carers leave for up to 12 months is entitled to the position that they held immediately before proceeding on leave except where otherwise agreed in the terms and conditions of the leave.
+An employee, upon returning to work after leave of more than 12 months duration, is entitled to a position at the same classification if such a position is available, otherwise the provisions of Clause 3.5.2 shall apply.

-Unpaid Carer's leave may be extended but under no circumstance will the time on carer's leave extend beyond three (3) years.
+Carer's leave may be extended but under no circumstance will the time on carer's leave extend beyond three (3) years.
 The leave may be taken in up to twelve (12) month blocks, but not exceeding three (3) years in total.